jgithubs/jsplayarea/hw-mount-usb.md

 ```

 ## Automounting a USB stick
-Define the auto mount by entering the device information in a file used when booting up.
+Define the auto mount by entering the device information in a booting up file.

-* There is one line to add and the usb stick should be in the drive.
+* There is one line to add and the usb stick should be in the Raspberry Pi usb port.
 Editing this file requires 'sudo' privilages.
 ```
-pi> sudo vim /etc/fstab
+pi> sudo vi /etc/fstab
 UUID=A843-0FD9 /media/mnt vfat auto,users,rw,uid=1000,gid=100,umask=0002 0 0
 ```
 * Test the entry by calling the auto mount command manually.